GuanceCloud/guance-cli/proposals/A001-guance-cli-overview.md

 The position of Guance CLI in the Guance Cloud ecosystem is shown below:

 - Yet another user interface for Guance Cloud
-- Implementation the imperative commands (describe at [Background](#background))
+- Implementation of the imperative commands (describe in [Background](#background))
-- Provider ecosystem integration solutions (describe at [Proposal](#proposal))
+- Provider ecosystem integration solutions (describe in the [Proposal](#proposal))

 This proposal will describe the engineering architecture design of Guance CLI.

 ## Background

-CLI is an important developer tool for SaaS Vendor.
-It is instead of the GUI as yet another interface for user's interaction.
+CLI is an important developer tool for SaaS vendors.
+It is instead of the GUI as yet another interface for user interaction.

-In real-world usages, there are three way to interact with Cloud:
+When using Cloud in the real world, there are three ways to interact with it:

-1. **Imperative** APIs and tools **use verbs to describe how to operate a specific resource**, such as creating a virtual machine instance, turning it on, and shutting it down.
-Popular API architecture styles such as RESTFul and Action are instances of imperative APIs.
+* **Imperative** APIs and tools use action words to explain how to operate a specific resource.
+Examples of imperative APIs include RESTFul and Action.
-2. **Declarative** APIs and tools **only need to describe what the expected resource looks like**.
-The specific actions to be performed are automatically completed by the tool or platform.
-For example, Kubernetes Operator, Terraform, etc., the tool itself often needs to compare the difference between the current actual resource state and the expected state, so tools can automatically make decisions and execute a series of orchestration logic.
+* **Declarative** APIs and tools only describe the resource that is needed.
+The specific actions are automatically carried out by the platform or tool.
+For instance, Kubernetes Operator and Terraform compare the current resource state with the expected state to make decisions and execute orchestration logic.
-3. **Interactive** tools **based on a series of interactive design**, step by step **close to the user's goal**.
-For example: API debugger can allow users to continuously modify parameters and initiate requests until they get the results they want.
+* **Interactive** tools are designed to move users step by step toward their goals.
+The API debugger allows users to keep adjusting parameters and initiating requests until they achieve the desired outcome.

-Guance CLI is focuses on the **imperative** commands.
+Guance CLI is focused on imperative** commands.
 It is a tool to help users interact with Guance Cloud.

 ## Proposal